Technical Analysis Options Crypto Ind Markets

 Divergences

-This study of RSI is probably the most important and effective one.
+This study of Relative Strength Index is probably the most important and effective one.
 This studies the divergence in RSI and price, that is their movement in opposite direction.

 While the price is making lower low, RSI makes higher low.
 This technically means the rate of fall is decreasing and bears are losing their control.